How to Play Bocce Ball: Everything You Ever Wanted to Know

 The FIB was established on April 14, 1946.
 Immediately after, the FIB held the first World Bocce Championship in 1947.

 Tournaments include traditional events like Singles and Doubles.
-They have also added newer events to the competitions, such as the Progressive Throw and Relay.
+They have added newer events to the competitions, such as the Progressive Throw and Relay.
 These specialized events focus on the more athletic aspects of bocce rather than the original game itself.

 The Strange Legend of Kissing Fanny